Deletion-contraction triangles for Hausel-Proudfoot varieties: Introduction

+In fact the relationship between microlocal sheaves on a spectral cover and the neighborhood of the corresponding Hitchin fiber should hold in some greater generality.
+In particular, at least for spectral curves the links of whose singularities are torus knots, a similar statement can be tortured out of the identification in \cite{STWZ} of moduli of Stokes data as moduli of sheaves microsupported along a Legendrian, plus the nonabelian Hodge correspondence in the presence of irregular singularities \cite{BB}.
+As explained in the introduction of \cite{STZ}, a comparison of the numerics of that article with those of \cite{OS, GORS} reveals a faint shadow of a `$P=W$' phenomenon here as well.

-\begin{remarque} While we construct an embedding $\Dol(\Gamma) \subset \Bet(\Gamma)$, we do not know a category of which the former space is a moduli space, much less a functor between categories inducing this map.
+On the other hand, while we construct an embedding $\Dol(\Gamma) \subset \Bet(\Gamma)$, we do not know a category of which the former space is a moduli space, much less a functor between categories inducing this map.
 It would be preferable to have such a category and functor.
 Relatedly, we have described how the spaces $\Dol(\Gamma)$ and $\Bet(\Gamma)$ are cohomologically related to Hitchin fibers, but not given maps of spaces, much less of categories.

-Is there a microlocal nonabelian Hodge theory? \end{remarque}
+We end with the question: is there a microlocal nonabelian Hodge theory? \end{remarque}

-\begin{remarque} The relationship between microlocal sheaves on a spectral cover and the neighborhood of the corresponding Hitchin fiber should hold in some greater generality.
-In particular, at least for spectral curves the links of whose singularities are torus knots, a similar statement can be tortured out of the identification in \cite{STWZ} of moduli of Stokes data as moduli of sheaves microsupported along a Legendrian, plus the nonabelian Hodge correspondence in the presence of irregular singularities \cite{BB}.
-As explained in the introduction of \cite{STZ}, a comparison of the numerics of that article with those of \cite{OS, GORS} reveals a faint shadow of a `P=W' phenomenon here as well. \end{remarque}

-\begin{remarque} Recall from \cite{SW} and subsequent developments that if one considers the $N=2$ super Yang-Mills for $U(n)$ with $g$ adjoint matter fields, then then the vacua in $\R^4$ form the base of a Hitchin system corresponding to the moduli of Higgs bundles over a base curve of genus $g$.
-At low energy, in a vacuum where corresponding to a spectral curve with (for convenience) rational components, the theory is described by an abelian gauge theory with gauge fields corresponding to the components of the spectral curve, and bifundamentals or adjoints corresponding to the nodes.
+\begin{remarque} Recall from \cite{SW} and subsequent developments that if one considers $N=2$ super Yang-Mills for $U(n)$ with $g$ adjoint matter fields, then the vacua in $\R^4$ form the base of a Hitchin system corresponding to the moduli of Higgs bundles over a base curve of genus $g$.
+At low energy, in a vacuum corresponding to a spectral curve with (for convenience) rational components, the theory is described by an abelian gauge theory with gauge fields corresponding to the components of the spectral curve, and bifundamentals or adjoints corresponding to the nodes.
 That is, it corresponds to the dual graph of the curve.
 We expect there should be some physical account of why the cohomology of the corresponding multiplicative quiver variety is identical to the cohomology of the Hitchin fiber, and more optimistically, why this should identify weight and perverse Leray filtrations (as we have mathematically proven is the case).

 There is a string-theoretic account of why the perverse filtration on the cohomology of the Higgs moduli space should lead to the bigraded numbers guessed by \cite{HRV} for the weight filtration on the character variety (see \cite{CDP1, CDP2, CDDP, DDP, Dia, CDDNP}).
 It is not immediately clear how this relates to the above notions, but it would be interesting to make such a connection.
 In particular, unlike \cite{HRV}, we have not been able to compute (or guess) the mixed Poincar\'e polynomials of the multiplicative hypertoric varieties. \end{remarque}